-Where there is evidence of income based benefits then the student will automatically be allocated to Band 1.
-These include Working Tax Credit and Housing Benefit.
+Where there is evidence of income-based benefits then the student will automatically be allocated to Band 1.
+These include Working Tax Credit, Housing Benefit, Universal Credit, JSA, ESA and pension credits.

 Students who are in receipt of a FEM eligible benefit will also be automatically allocated to Band 1.